omg-community/regular-place-kit/README.md

 Our plugin runs using Paper, which is a mod of Minecraft's vanilla server.
 More specifically, it's a high-performance fork of Bukkit and Spigot.
 It provides additional optimizations and features that enhance server performance and gameplay experience.

 If you don't need to test the plugin, you can skip this section.
-Otherwise, follow these steps to create a local Paper server:

-Download a Paper server JAR file for the current version of our plugin and server, **Minecraft <!--mcversion-->1.20.2<!--mcversion-->**, from the [PaperMC website](https://papermc.io/downloads/all).
+Otherwise, download a Paper server JAR file for the current version of our plugin and server, **Minecraft <!--mcversion-->1.20.2<!--mcversion-->**, from the [PaperMC website](https://papermc.io/downloads/all).

 The easiest way to create a development server is to create a `server` directory within the repository.
 Take your downloaded Paper server JAR file place it within that directory.
 And, you're done!